ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/how-to-1.md

 ![fig4](Figures/04.png)

 Your project should be now ready.

 Next, open the Solution Explorer (View -> Solution Explorer) to view the created project.
 It consists of the following elements:
 1. App.xaml and App.xaml.cs.
 These files represent the entry point of the WPF application.
 App.xaml is used to define application-wide resources, such as styles, control templates, and other XAML resources.
 App.xaml.cs is the code-behind file for App.xaml and contains the application's startup logic, event handling for application-level events (like Startup, Exit, and DispatcherUnhandledException), and any other application-wide code.
 2. MainWindow.xaml and MainWindow.xaml.cs.
 These files implement a main window that serves as the primary UI for the application.
 MainWindow.xaml is used to define the layout and elements of the main window, including controls like buttons, text boxes, and data grids.
 MainWindow.xaml.cs is the code-behind file that contains the logic to handle events and interactions within the main window.

 Now that your project is set up, you are ready to begin development.
-As mentioned earlier the application will perform intense computational tasks.
-You will use the multiply add vector operations, implemented in the [.NET MAUI learning path](/learning-paths/laptops-and-desktops/win_net_maui).
+As mentioned earlier, the application will perform intense computational tasks.
+You will use the multiply-add vector operations, implemented in the [.NET MAUI learning path](/learning-paths/laptops-and-desktops/win_net_maui).

 ## Helpers
 Start by creating two new helper classes: PerformanceHelper and VectorHelper.
 The first class will be used to measure code execution times, while the second class will implement vector operations.